Some approved hazardous substances need permission before you can use them. Find out which substances these are and how to apply.

 - applying certain herbicides near enough to water that it can reasonably be expected that the substance will enter water.

-If you are planning to use a herbicide with one of the following active components you will need a permission:
+You need permission to use a herbicide with one of the following active components:

 - imazapyr isopropylamine